UBC-LFS/Canvas-Flexible-Assessment/README.md

 10. Instructor: Delete or add an assessment.
 Check that all student choices are reset
 11. Instructor: Go to _Final Grades_ and double check the exported csv is correct.
 Also check the Change Log and Percentages export in _Student Choices_.

+# Test Canvas Issues
+Since Test Canvas resets every month, you might run into an oauth error mentioning a refresh token.
+Check the Flexible Assessment logs and verify that you see "Instructor Login".
+That means they made it to our server so the Canvas keys we received are correct.
+Our database has a CanvasOauth2Token table which contains tokens for the courses that got reset and is likely causing the issue.
+Access the postgres > flex database and use ```select * from oauth_canvasoauth2token;``` to see the old tokens that we have.
+Delete those tokens, restart the server and the issue should go away.